 - MPT-created observations are linked to the Plans used to make them.
-The Plan or Plans should not be deleted if they were used to create an observation in your program, unless the observation has been deleted.
+The Plan or Plans should not be deleted if they were used to create an observation in your program, unless the observation has first been deleted.

 - MSA observations created with MPT cannot be copied and pasted to another observation in the same APT folder, or to another APT folder.

 After the Plan is saved, and an observation is created from it, there is also a mechanism for saving the planned source info from exposures made with the MSA Configuration Editor or those automatically generated using the MPT.
-The target positions, pointing, and shutter information can be saved to a .csv file.
+The target positions, pointing, shutter ID and shutter positional information can be saved to a .csv file.
 To do so, click on the File item from the main menu at the very top of the computer screen.
 From the pull-down menu, select Export → MSA Target Info.
 This mechanism makes it possible to track target coverage through all exposures of an observation outside of APT.
 These files are ASCII and readable by Excel, for example.

 Section 3.
 Pointings